johnalison/WorkingPhilosophy/BookNotes/AIModernApproach.md

 - L1 regularization tends to produce sparse models.
 Takes the dimensional axes seriously, while L2 treats them as arbitrary.

-0 Trick of locality-sensitivity Hash (LSH).
+- Trick of locality-sensitivity Hash (LSH).
 Need has function g(x) with property that the probability  that two points have same hash is small if distance is large and high if distance is small.
-Create multiple random projections and combined. g_1, ... g_l.
+Create multiple random projections and combine. g_1, ... g_n.
 Fetch set of points in bin g_i(x_q) of each hash table and take the union to define candidates.

 - Locality weighted regression advantages of nearest neighbors w/o discontinuities.
 Avoid discontinuities in h(x) by avoiding discontinuities in the set of example to estimate h(x).
   Decrease weight over distance gradually (width matters more than shape)